Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 Screening tests are a key to managing your health.
 A screening test is done to find problems in people who don't have any symptoms.
 Screening tests are not used to diagnose.
 They are used to find out if more testing is needed.
 The goal may be to find a disease early so it can be treated with more success.
 Or the goal may be to find a disease early so you can make lifestyle changes.
 You may need regular checkups to help you reduce your risk of disease.

-Below are guidelines for women ages 40 to 49.
-Talk with your healthcare provider to stay up-to-date.
+Below are guidelines for those ages 40 to 49.
+Talk with your doctor to stay up-to-date.

 Screening